STAT1C-Sy/LearningGoGame/README.md

 # LearningGoGame
-Repository to get familiarity with golang
+Repository to get familiar with golang